lilab-bcb/cumulus/docs/cumulus.rst

 	  - 2
 	  - -1
 	* - leiden_class_label
-	  - Leiden cluster label name in AnnData.
+	  - Leiden cluster label name in analysis result.
 	  - "leiden_labels"
 	  - "leiden_labels"
 	* - run_spectral_louvain
-	  - Run spectral louvain clustering algorithm
+	  - Run Spectral Louvain clustering algorithm
 	  - false
 	  - false
 	* - spectral_louvain_basis
 	  - Basis used for KMeans clustering.
-Can be "pca" or "diffmap".
+Use diffusion map by default.
+If diffusion map is not calculated, use PCA coordinates.
+Users can also specify "pca" to directly use PCA coordinates.
 	  - "diffmap"
 	  - "diffmap"
 	* - spectral_louvain_resolution